 Failures are rare but usually its a fuse popping due to overload or a short circuit in a device.
 Other issues you will see most often are flat batteries on the most impossible moments.

-When it happens, wait a minute before resetting the circuit breaker, if it pops again you can be sure that there IS a problem.
+When it happens, wait a minute before resetting the circuit breaker (they need to cool off first), should it pop again you can be sure that there IS a problem in that circuit.
 Do NOT reset it again.
 Keep your nose ready for any burning smell or smoke indicating an electrical fire in the cockpit.
 Removing electrical power should normally put out such a fire.
-And a precautionary landing would be the best action in this case.
+And a precautionary landing at the nearest suitable airport would be the best action in this case.

 Never, ever replace a fuse with one of a higher rating, an electrical fire could be the result of this action.
 Fuses and circuit breakers are installed to protect the aircraft wiring in case of a short circuit in the attached equipment and they are rated to the length and thickness of the wires.
 By using a higher rating fuse or circuit breaker the wiring will become the weakest point and will burn out before the fuse or circuit breaker can do its job.

 Lead acid or gel batteries either last years or die very soon.
 With good service, regular cleaning of the connections and just keeping them charged and the electrolyte topped up they will serve you well.
 Normally batteries die when they are needed the most: during winter time.
 In low ambient temperatures below freezing point batteries tend to loose much of their power even up to 50% of their rated capacity, making a winter start a more than interesting event.

 To keep them active and alive, batteries need regular exercise, as in charge/discharge cycles.
 But do not discharge them too far, they might fail.
 Usually one of the six (12 volt) fails and the voltage gets no higher than about 10 volt, unloaded.
 Which is a good indication that it needs replacement.
 Overcharging with too much current is also a recipe to kill them prematurely.